 Many people come to the Clerk of Court in either Seattle or Kent, WA, for a restraining order after an incident in which a police officer advised them to get a “no contact”, “protection” or “restraining” order.

 Restraining orders are requested by the parties as part of an existing domestic case.
 Those family law cases can include divorce or action to determine paternity, custody, child support, or visitation.
 Standard mutual restraining orders protecting and restraining both parties from molesting or disturbing the peace of the other are commonly entered in family law cases.
 Accusations of domestic violence are particularly common when the parties first decide to separate.

 When entering a Domestic Violence Protection Order (DVPO), the court is not permitted to enter a mutual order, but under RCW 26.50.060 (4) and (5), the court is permitted to realign the designation of the parties where the court finds the original petitioner is the actual perpetrator of violence or stalking.

 A family law attorney can represent you in the restraining order hearing.
 We can also represent you in any related family law cases that occur at the same time.
 The rules for terminating or modifying a restraining order after notice and a hearing are complicated.
 The courts in the State of Washington have wide discretion to decide whether to modify or terminate an order after it has been entered.

 Attorneys for Restraining Orders in King County, Washington

-The attorneys at Law Offices of Shana E. Thompson represent clients throughout King County who wish to file a restraining order.
+The attorneys at Law Offices of Shana E. Thompson represent clients throughout King County and Snohomish County who wish to file a restraining order.
 We also represent a man or woman who is served with a restraining order and wishes to contest the action because the allegations are false, exaggerated, or legally insufficient.